opendnssec/opendnssec-manual/wiki/quickstart.md

     example.com.
 IN      NS      ns
     ns                      IN      A       192.0.2.1

-Now instruct OpenDNSSEC to start signing this zone using the "lab" policy.
+Now instruct OpenDNSSEC to start signing this zone using the `lab` policy.
 This policy is not very realistic.
 The default policy that has been loaded from the ``kasp.xml`` is suitable for many usages but will take longer to take effect.
-The default policy is used by either replacing "lab" by "default" or by ommiting the "-p lab" altogether:
+The default policy is used by either replacing `lab` by `default` or by ommiting the `-p lab` altogether:

     ods-enforcer zone add -z example.com -p lab